espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Battle Medicine.md

 * * *

 You can patch up wounds, even in combat.
 Attempt a Medicine check with the same DC as for [[Actions/Treat Wounds|Treat Wounds]] and restore the corresponding amount of HP; this doesn't remove the wounded condition.
 As with Treat Wounds, you can attempt checks against higher DCs if you have the minimum proficiency rank.
-The target is then [[Feat_Feature Effects/Effect_ Battle Medicine Immunity|immune]] to your Battle Medicine for 1 day.
+The target is then [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Feat_Feature Effects/Effect_ Battle Medicine Immunity|immune]] to your Battle Medicine for 1 day.
 This does not make them immune to, or otherwise count as, Treat Wounds.

 *Source: Pathfinder Player Core*
 *ORC*